LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 *Note:*

 - You must use the *TG list* to define the TG’s you want to use with each Channel.
-Hence you must have at least **1 TG list** and it must contain at least **1 Digital Contact** which is a *TalkGroup*.
+Hence, you must have at least **1 TG list** and it must contain at least **1 Digital Contact** which is a *TalkGroup*.

-Finally save your codeplug to your computer before writing the code plug to the radio using either the standard Radioddity CPS to program the radio before flashing it to OpenGD77, or, if you are using the special OpenGD77 compatible version of the CPS, (as detailed in the next section) you can write the codeplug directly to an already flashed OpenGD77 radio.
+Finally, save your codeplug to your computer before writing the code plug to the radio using either the standard Radioddity CPS to program the radio before flashing it to OpenGD77, or, if you are using the special OpenGD77 compatible version of the CPS, (as detailed in the next section) you can write the codeplug directly to an already flashed OpenGD77 radio.

 #### New Driver Installation<!-- linebreak -->